 You may access certain areas of our website without providing any personal data at all.
 However, to use all features and functions available on our website you may be required to submit or allow for the collection of certain data.

 - How Can I Access My Personal Data?

 If you want to know what personal data wehave about you, you can ask usfor details of that personal data and for a copy of it (where any such personal data is held).
 This is known as a “subject access request”.

 All subject access requests should be made in writing and sent to the email or postal addresses shown in Part 15.

-Wewill respond to your subject access request within 14 calendar daysand, in any case, not more than one month of receiving it.
+We aim to respond to your subject access request within 14 calendar days and, in any case, no more than one month of receiving it.
 Normally, we aim to provide a complete response, including a copy of your personal data within that time.
 In some cases, however, particularly if your request is more complex, more time may be required up to a maximum of three months from the date we receive your request.
 You will be kept fully informed of our progress.

-Our Site may use analytics services from time to time.
-Website analytics refers to a set of tools used to collect and analyse anonymous usage information, enabling us to better understand how Our Site is used.
-This, in turn, enables usto improve Our Site and theproductsand services offered through it.
+Our website may use analytics services from time to time.
+Website analytics refers to a set of tools used to collect and analyse anonymous usage information, enabling us to better understand how our website is used.
+This, in turn, enables us to improve our website and the products and services offered through it.